-The classification in the Cup is established taking into account the number of results as follows:
+The classification in the Trophy is established taking into account the number of results as follows:

-- In each country, only 3 events in which the driver has taken part and scored the highest points will be taken into consideration for points counting towards the Cup. - All results in coefficient 20 rallies will be taken into account. - The maximum of the best 4 results of coefficient 10 rallies will be taken into account.

-- The driver having totalled the highest number of points in maximum of 12 events at the end of the year is declared Winner of the European Rally Cup.
+- In each country, only 3 rallies in which the driver has taken part and scored the most points will be taken into consideration for points counting towards the Trophy. - The maximum of the best 5 results of coefficient 4 rallies will be taken into account. - The driver having totalled the highest number of points in a maximum of 12 rallies at the end of the year is declared Winner of the European Rally Trophy.